Milana (film): Critical response

 R. G. Vijayasarathy from Rediff.com rating 3.5 out of 5 and stating that "Puneet Rajkumar has shown a lot of maturity in his performance.
 Pooja Gandhi, the 'Mungaru Male' heroine impresses by her song with Puneet is certainly the highlight of the film.
 Parvathi has done her best.
 A critic from The Times of India wrote that "DIRECTOR Prakash has churned out a neat film.
 There is action for Puneeth fans, pathos for family, romance for teens and melody for music lovers".

 Box-office

-The film successfully ran for 50 days in 137 centers in Karnataka, and 100 days in 50 centers, 175 days in 7 centres and 450 Days in PVR, Bangalore which records only the second Indian movie to see a run of more than 365 days in any Indian multiplex after Mungaru Male and the longest running Indian Film in the history of multiplexes and it becomes highest grossing movie of the year.
+The film successfully ran for 50 days in 137 centers in Karnataka, and 100 days in 50 centers, 175 days in 7 centres and 450 Days in PVR, Bangalore which records only the second Indian movie to see a run of more than 365 days in any Indian multiplex after Mungaru Male and the longest running Indian Film in the history of multiplexes.